List of Digimon films: Ultimate Power! Activate Burst Mode!!

 Digimon Savers: Ultimate Power!
 Burst Mode Activated!! (デジモンセイバーズ THE MOVIE 究極パワー！バーストモード発動！！, Dejimon Seibāzu za Mubī Kyūkyoku Pawā!
-Bāsuto Mōdo Hatsudō!!) is the ninth Digimon film.
+Bāsuto Mōdo Hatsudō!!) is the ninth Digimon film and the second Digimon Savers film.
 It was released on December 9, 2006, by Toei Animation based on the series Digimon Data Squad.

 The plot revolves around Agumon, Gaomon and Lalamon, whose partners are put into an eternal sleep, along with the rest of the humans, because of a mysterious thorn that spread throughout the city.
 After saving Rhythm, a Digimon in the form of a young girl, they learn from her that the thorns are the work of an Ultimate Digimon, named Algomon, and the four set out for his castle to confront him.

 Other films

 Digital Monster X-Evolution

 Digital Monster X-Evolution (デジタルモンスター ゼヴォリューション, Dejitaru Monsutā Zevoryūshon) is the eighth Digimon film, and the first to air originally on Japanese television.
 It aired on January 3, 2005, at 7:15 am.
 UTC+9/JST on the Fuji TV network.
 On August 1, 2020, as part of DigiFes 2020, Toei Animation streamed Digital Monster X-Evolution on their YouTube channel, though it lacked subtitles.

 It was based on the Digimon Chronicle merchandise line.

-Digital Monster X-Evolution is also the first and, so far, only Digimon movie to be done entirely in CG (CG animation by Imagi Animation Studios), as well as the only Digimon movie not related to one of the Digimon anime series.
+Digital Monster X-Evolution is also the first and, so far, only Digimon movie to be done entirely in CGI (CGI animation by Imagi Animation Studios), as well as the only Digimon movie not related to one of the Digimon anime series.

 In the Digital World, the overpopulation of Digimon forces the world's creator, the supercomputer Yggdrasil to launch the X-Program which exterminates ninety-eight percent of all Digimon.
 Creating a smaller, new Digital World via Project Ark, Yggdrasil learns a small group of Digimon have gained a vaccine called the X-Antibody, that makes them immune to the X-Program, and upgrades them with new abilities and appearances.
 Yggdrasil dispatches its guards, the Royal Knights, to exterminate the X-Digimon.
 The Royal Knights consists of the merciless, loyal Omnimon, his best friend Gallantmon who questions Yggdrasil's motives, and the quiet Magnamon.

 Dorumon, a dragon-like Digimon and X-Antibody carrier, does not understand the prejudice from other Digimon.
 He is targeted by a Leomon for his X-Antibody, but Leomon is struck by lightning and dies, asking Dorumon to live for him.
 Omnimon is summoned to a meeting between regular Digimon and X-Digimon, but he exterminates all of them save WarGreymon X and a Tokomon.
 The two crashland near a temple where Dorumon lives, WarGreymon X leaving Tokomon in Dorumon's care whilst he lures Omnimon away.
 Dorumon witnesses Omnimon exterminate a herd of Digimon who oppose Yggdrasil's will before being targeted himself.
 WarGreymon X and MetalGarurumon X arrive, but the latter is killed, though not before giving his X-Antibody to a wounded Tokomon.